ytanay/ultrases/README.md

 It's just email, after all.
 This is '90s technology we're dealing with.

-I'll also leave this here: it's impossible to write unit tests for a module that sends email.
-Fact.
+Here is something else I've realized - it's practically impossible to write unit tests for a module that sends email.

 ## Release History
 The latest version is always on [npm](https://www.npmjs.org/package/ultrases).
 You can see the tagged versions [here](https://github.com/ytanay/ultrases/releases) or view the commits [here](https://github.com/ytanay/ultrases/commits/master).